temporalio/helm-charts/README.md

 In this case, create and configure temporal databases on your MySQL host with `temporal-sql-tool`.
 The tool is part of [temporal repo](https://github.com/temporalio/temporal), and it relies on the schema definition, in the same repo.

-Here are examples of commands you can use to create and initialize the databases:
+Here are example commands you can use to create and initialize the databases:

 ```bash
 # in https://github.com/temporalio/temporal git repo dir